 The world of digital marketing is seemingly endless.
 Does this mean you should invest in each and every marketing opportunity?
 Not quite, especially if you’re a new agent.
 Start out with a few of these strategies and then expand as your commission allows.

 A website builds awareness around your personal brand as an agent and markets the homes you have for sale.
-More buyers and sellers are online than ever before; online leads alone increased by 65% from 2016 to 2017.
-If you’re not online, you’re missing out on revenue and clients.
+More buyers and sellers are online than ever before, so if you’re not online, you’re missing out on revenue and clients.

 Having an online presence as a real estate agent also speaks volumes about your legitimacy and how seriously you take your job.
 At the minimum, it should have information about yourself (including a stellar bio), how to contact you, and any homes you’re currently selling.

 Consider making your blog part of your website.
 This will keep visitors on-site and further market yourself as an agent.
-When you start your blog, post as often as want … but however often you choose, be sure you can keep a consistent cadence.
+When you start your blog, post as often as you want, but however often you choose, be sure you can keep a consistent cadence.
 Need ideas?
 Pay attention to the questions your clients are asking or perhaps blog about a home that you’re selling.

-Did you know that over 90% of agents use social media to some extent?
+Did you know that over 74% of agents use Facebook and LinkedIn to market their businesses?
 Social media is pretty much a non-negotiable in the real estate world, and there are plenty of ways to leverage social media for your marketing.
 A dedicated page on Facebook can help you connect with potential clients, market your homes, and share your blog content, and an Instagram account gives you a place to share those high-quality real estate photos.

 Social media is also a great way to connect with clients personally.
-As an individual marketing his- or herself, it’s important to create personal, emotional connections in an effort to get business.
-When it comes to buying or selling a home, clients don’t just need to know that you can do your job; they need to know that they can trust you, too.
+As an individual marketing him- or herself, it’s important to create personal, emotional connections in an effort to get business.
+When it comes to buying or selling a home, clients don’t just need to know that you can do your job, they need to know that they can trust you, too.